poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 ## Hide your phone

 If I can see my phone, it can still distract me.
-If I'm doing important/urgent work, then this isn't a problem, but if I'm in a highly procrastinatory mood then my brain is in total flight-from-responsibilities mode.
+If I'm doing important/urgent work, then I can easily avoid distractions, but if I'm in a highly procrastinatory mood then my brain is in total flight-from-responsibilities mode.
 So, I take my phone and chuck it onto the couch.
 Or I put it in my silverware drawer.
 Sometimes I put it in the bathroom, and if it's really bad, I put it in a first class envelope with my return address and drop it in the nearest mailbox (it'll come back eventually, right?).

 I'm kidding on the last part, but I'm serious when I say that this is plain and simple the most effective strategy when you're trying to achieve deep work.

 Sadly, sometimes with my phone in the other room, I still waste my own time on my computer.
 The fucked up part about technology is that it makes it all too easy to avoid work.
 Laziness is rewarded with dopamine hits.
 Breaking procrastination is a muscle that gets stronger with time, technology helps me avoid working out this muscle.

-Because of this, I've worked to implement similar strategies on my computer, so that I can own more of my time and force myself to work.
+Because of this, I've worked to implement similar strategies on my computer, so that I can own more of my time and not get stuck in procrastination cycles.

 ---

 # Computer Adaptations

 Phone's are more addictive, but I need to use my laptop daily for my job.
-And, since I believe maintaining two separate computer environments is personally not a good use of my time, I also use my work computer for many leisure activities (reading the news or watching Netflix)[^1].
+And, since I believe maintaining two separate computer environments is personally not a good use of my time, I also use my work computer for many leisure activities (mainly random side projects or watching Season 2 of Ted Lasso)[^1].
 The downside of this dual-usage is that I can slip into Mis-use Patterns during work that I have developed outside of work.
 The boundaries blend.

 What are the patterns I have sought to eliminate on my computer?
 Primarily, I'm looking to eliminate mindless patterns: going on Reddit when motivation slips or boredom strikes.
 I don't care to go so far as to remove any *possibility* of a distraction - sometimes I want to browse Reddit, or I need a break.
-Just not when my primary goal is to get my tasks done for the day.
+Have you ever been in a null from work and the next thing you know you're on Reddit?
+That's the sort of pattern I'm trying to disrupt.

 What's the goal then?
 Primarily, I want to remove *immediate* access from sites that I've identified as dopamine hits, and do my best to block *unwanted* solicitations from these sites.
 Solicitations are things like ads and feeds.
-Dopamine hits can really be anything, and require a bit more introspection.
+Dopamine hits can really be anything.
+Finding them requires a bit more introspection.

 Most of these tools involve Chrome extensions, because I personally use Chrome with a 3rd party search as default.
 [Plenty of discussion](https://news.ycombinator.com/item?id=26765493) is out there about the pro's and con's of switching, however I still haven't yet made the jump.